AUTUMN OPEN MEETING 2022: Saturday 22 October 2022 at St Mary’s University, Twickenham

-SUMMER 2021 OPEN MEETING, Saturday 28 August: PRACTISE SINGING CHANTS FROM THE GRADUALE PARVUM
+The ALL at Aldershot, Saturday 28 August: PRACTISE SINGING CHANTS FROM THE GRADUALE PARVUM

 It is with a sense of great relief, after so many months overshadowed by Covid, that we announce our first meeting since the highly successful 50th Annual meeting in September 2019.
 It will take place at St Joseph’s Church, Queens Road, Aldershot GU11 3JB.
 Details are still being worked out, but initial plans suggest this shape to the day:

 11.00 – 11.45 Rehearsal led by Fr Guy Nicholls on the GP chants for the Proper and Ordinary.

 12.00 Solemn Latin Mass, with chants from the Graduale Parvum.

 1.00 – 2.00 Lunch.
 Members can be reassured that whatever Covid precautions are in force at the time will be carefully observed when food and drinks are served.

 2.15 The afternoon’s programme is still being planned, but it will conclude with Benediction of the Blessed Sacrament, sung to traditional chants.
 There will also be a general discussion, giving an opportunity for an exchange of views on current issues in the liturgy.

 The ALL at Walsingham: live-streamed Mass and Vespers for the feast of Corpus Christi 6th June 2021